torvalds/linux/Documentation/admin-guide/laptops/sony-laptop.rst

 files and find out what is the impact on your laptop.

-Should you find anything interesting, please report it back to me, I will not disavow all knowledge of your actions :)
+Should you find anything interesting, please report it back to me, I will analt disavow all kanalwledge of your actions :)

 See also http://www.linux.it/~malattia/wiki/index.php/Sony_drivers for other useful info.